elopio/docs/source/includes/_glossary.md

 ## Outcome

 An outcome is a potential result of a [Market](#market)'s future event.
-For example, a Market with a question of "Will it rain anywhere in New York City on November 1st, 2032 as reported by www.weather.com?" would have three potential Outcomes: Yes, No, and Invalid.
+For example, a Market with a question of "Will it rain anywhere in New York City on November 1st, 2032 as reported by www.weather.com?" would have three potential Outcomes: Yes, No, and [Invalid](#invalid-outcome).
 Invalid would be an option if the world blew up before November 1st, 2032 and there was no New York City or www.weather.com to verify the Market's Outcome.
-More realistically this can happen for markets that have too vague of a question.
-A good example of a vague Market that would most likely be voted invalid would be "Does God exist?" as no one has a definitive answer.
+More realistically, this can happen for Markets that have too vague of a question.
+A good example of a vague Market that would most likely be resolved as Invalid would be "Does God exist?", as no one has a definitive answer.

 ## Parent Universe